 - Any person(s) living in the property, for example, a squatter

 The person nearest to the top of the list is the ‘liable person’.
 Two or more people at the same point of the hierarchy will equally be liable.
-Usually, the person living in the property will be the liable person, but sometimes it will be owner of the property who will be liable if any of the following conditions apply:
+Usually, the person living in the property will be the liable person.

-- The property is in multiple occupation (HMO), for example, a house shared by a number of different households who all pay rent separately
+- The property is in multiple occupation (HMO), for example, a house shared by several different households who all pay rent separately

 - The property is accommodation for asylum seekers